Azure/azure-signalr/docs/diagnostic-logs.md

 <span id="message-flow-detail-for-path3"></span>
 Once the message invokes the hub method in server, a new service message will be generated with a *new tracing ID*.
 Once the service message is generated, server will generate a log in template `Start to broadcast/send message <MessageTracingId> ...`, the actual log will be based on your scenario.
 Then the message will be delivered to SignalR service in **Path 3**, once the service message leaves from server, a log called `Succeeded to send message <MessageTracingId>` will be generated.

-> Due to the limitation of SignalR, message tracing ID can't be passed through SignalR hub.
+> The tracing ID of the message from client cannot map to the tracing ID of the service message to be sent to SignalR service.

 Once the service message arrives at SignalR service, a log called `Received a <MessageType> message <MessageTracingId> from server connection <ConnectionId>.` will be generated.
 Then SignalR service processes the service message and deliver to the target client(s).
 Once the message is sent to client(s) in **Path 4**, log `Sent a message <MessageTracingId> to client connection <ConnectionId> successfully.` will be generated.